 You are here

-The ideal candidate for this position will have at least two years teaching experience and a background in music.
-This individual will demonstrate a dedication to honesty, kindness, respect and responsibility – the pillars of Rossman’s character program – in his/her interactions with children and adults.
-He/she will possess a strong work ethic, a love for teaching, an ability to effectively interact with parents, a good sense of humor, flexibility, adaptability, poise and an overall commitment to a child's academic and social betterment.
+The ideal candidate for this position will have experience with pre-adolescent children.
+He/she will be committed to the notion of collaborative team-teaching and designing effective and challenging curriculum for talented students with another educator.
+This individual will demonstrate a dedication to honesty, kindness, respect, and responsibility — the pillars of Rossman’s character program — in his/her interactions with children and adults.
+He/she will possess a strong work ethic, a love for teaching, the ability to effectively interact with parents, a good sense of humor, the ability to work closely with a colleague in the classroom, flexibility, adaptability, poise and an overall commitment to a child's academic and social betterment.
 Experience in an independent school is not required.
-Salary will be commensurate with other area independent schools and an applicant's experience.
+Salary and benefits will be commensurate with other area independent schools and an applicant's experience.

 - Please submit a single document that includes a cover letter and resume to: firstname.lastname@example.org.